Asabeneh/30-Days-Of-React/12_Day_Forms/12_forms.md

 }
 ```

-The above form handles only text types but can handle different input field types.
+The above form handles only text types but do have different input field types.
 Let's do another form which handle all the different input field types.

 ## Get data from different input field types